Marriage Tips from Proverbs – Marriage Message #360

 The Bible is alive with marriage tips.
 Any scriptures that can help us with interpersonal relationships can ESPECIALLY be good to help us in our marriages.
 The principles for living, are the principles for loving and living with each other, as husband and wife, in the best of ways.

-For the next few weeks we will be sharing with you some of these simple principles from the book of Proverbs, praying that they minister to your marriages.
-We would love for you to share additional thoughts with us that the Lord gives you concerning these principles and how they apply to marriage —especially on this web site (in the comment section below).
+For the next few Marriage Messages we will be sharing with you some of these simple principles from the book of Proverbs, praying that they minister to your marriages.
+We’d love for you to share additional thoughts with us that the Lord gives you concerning these principles and how they apply to marriage —especially on this web site (in the comment section below).
 May the Lord minister to us all.